fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 >It is not possible to define services in an INI file; only parameters
 >can be defined and parsed.

-These examples barely scratches the surface of the container loaders and dumpers features, but hopefully this chapter has been a good overview of the power of the XML and YAML formats over the PHP one.
-And for those who are sceptic about the performance of a container that needs to load several files to be configured, we think you will be blown away by the next chapter.
+These examples barely scratch the surface of the container loaders and dumpers features, but hopefully this chapter has been a good overview of the power of the XML and YAML formats over the PHP one.
+And for those who are sceptical about the performance of a container that needs to load several files to be configured, we think you will be blown away by the next chapter.